-A summary of the RACV's tax contribution to the Australian tax authorities (both Federal and State) for the 2022 financial year is outlined below.
+A summary of RACV's tax contribution to the Australian tax authorities (both Federal and State) for the 2023 financial year is outlined below.
 RACV's taxes are paid in Australia.

-Total taxes borne by RACV FY22 \$m
+Total taxes borne by RACV FY23 \$m

-Franking Tax Offsets 23.5
+Franking tax offsets 23.6

-FBT 1.8
+Fringe benefits tax 3.3

-Land tax & stamp duty 3.7
+Land tax & stamp duty 4.1

-Local rates & levies 2.6
+Local rates & levies 2.7

-Payroll tax 15.1
+Payroll tax 16.9

-Total 46.7
+Total 50.6

-Under the Australian dividend imputation system, company income received as dividends by shareholders is taxed at the recipient taxpayer's marginal income tax rate.
+^{} Under the Australian dividend imputation system, company income received as dividends by shareholders is taxed at the recipient taxpayer's marginal income tax rate.
 Shareholders also receive a franking tax offset representing the company tax already paid on that income.
-The franking tax offset may be offset against the shareholder's tax liability, or redeemed in cash by certain shareholders if the liability is exhausted.
-On this basis, RACV has included non-refundable franking tax offsets in its taxes borne.
+The franking tax offset may be offset against the shareholder's tax liability or redeemed in cash by certain shareholders if the liability is exhausted.
+On this basis RACV has included non-refundable franking tax offsets in its taxes borne.

-Total taxes collected by RACV on behalf of others FY22 \$m
+Total taxes collected by RACV on behalf of others FY23 \$m

-GST collected 66.6
+GST collected 82.4

-GST claimed (43.5)
+GST claimed (50.4)

-Net GST remitted 23.1
+Net GST remitted 32.0

-PAYG withholding 59.0
+PAYG withholding 66.5

-Total 82.1
+Total 98.5

-4. Income taxes disclosed in 2022 Annual Financial Report
+4. Income taxes disclosed in 2023 Annual Financial Report

-4.1 RACV's tax position
+4.1.
+RACV's tax position

 RACV Limited is a company limited by guarantee.
 It is a tax resident of Australia and operates predominantly within Australia.
 As a mutual organisation, it is not taxed on member contributions or receipts from member dealings that are not of a commercial nature, nor is expenditure incurred in deriving mutual receipts tax deductible.
-However, it is subject to tax on the commercial activities it conducts with members and non-members, and on gains derived from its investment portfolio.
+However, it is subject to tax on the commercial activities it conducts with both members and non-members and on gains derived from its investment portfolio.

-RACV Limited and its wholly owned Australian entities have formed an income tax consolidated group, and are taxed as a single entity for income tax purposes.
+RACV Limited and its wholly owned Australian entities have formed an income tax consolidated group (RACV TCG) and are taxed as a single entity for income tax purposes.

 RACV holds interests in a number of associates and joint venture companies, which are reflected in its accounting financial results using the equity method.
-These entities are taxed as separate entities to the RACV Tax Consolidated Group as they are not wholly owned.
-Dividends received by RACV from associates and partially owned subsidiaries are included in the RACV Tax Consolidated Group's taxable income.
+These entities are taxed as separate entities to the RACV TCG as they are not wholly-owned.
+Dividends received by RACV from associates and partially owned subsidiaries are included in the RACV TCG's taxable income.

 To the extent that RACV receives franked dividends from partially owned entities and through its investment portfolio, its tax payable is reduced to the extent of the franking credits via a tax offset.
-This reflects that the underlying income has already been subject to corporate tax at source.
+This reflects the fact that the underlying income has already been subject to corporate tax at source.

-4.2 Income tax expense in Annual Financial Report
+4.2.
+Income tax expense in Annual Financial Report

-The RACV Group Income Tax Expense ("ITE") Reconciliation is published in the RACV Group's 2022 Annual Financial Report in Note 14, which is largely reproduced overleaf in 4.3.
+The RACV Group Income Tax Expense (ITE) Reconciliation is published in RACV's 2023 Annual Financial Report in Note 14, which is largely reproduced overleaf in section 4.3.
 The disclosure was prepared for the statutory accounts in accordance with the relevant Australian Accounting Standards.

-The ITE disclosed in a company's income statement does not represent its liability to the ATO, but rather ITE is calculated in accordance with Australian accounting standards and represents the accounting profit multiplied by the prima facie corporate income tax rate, with subsequent adjustments for amounts which are not taxable or tax-deductible, or specifically assessable where not already included in profit.
+The ITE disclosed in a company's income statement does not represent its liability to the ATO, but rather ITE is calculated in accordance with Australian accounting standards and represents the accounting profit multiplied by the prima facie corporate income tax rate, with subsequent adjustments for amounts which are not taxable or tax deductible, or specifically assessable where not already included in profit.
 These adjustments take into account the difference between expense and income recognition criteria under accounting principles and the income tax legislation.
-Some examples include non-deductible expenses such as certain penalties, impairment of goodwill, non-assessable mutual receipts, or concessional taxed income.
+Some examples include non-deductible expenses such as certain penalties, impairment of goodwill, non-assessable mutual receipts or concessionally taxed income.